 Several studies seek a single parameter set that ensures satisfactory performance against all conflicting criteria, namely an intermediate solution from the Pareto front.
-However, approximating this front through a MOEA and next picking up manually a suitable solution on the basis of external-empirical criteria is time-consuming, not well-understood and thus far away from the usual practice.
-On the other hand, the traditional manipulation through an equivalent single-objective optimization approach (e.g. weighting method) involves much more difficulties than when optimizing a particular criterion.

-Some of the practical drawbacks of the so-called aggregating approaches have been already discussed in section 2.2.
+However, approximating this front through a MOEA and then manually picking up a suitable solution on the basis of external-empirical criteria is time-consuming, not well-understood and thus far away from the usual practice.
+On the other hand, the traditional manipulation through an equivalent single-objective optimization approach (e.g. weighting method) involves many more difficulties than when optimizing a particular criterion.
+Some of the practical drawbacks of the so-called aggregating approaches have been already discussed in Section 2.2.
 Specifically, within a calibration problem involving many criteria, it is necessary to broadly specify the desirable characteristics of the best-compromise solution, through suitable configuration of the scalar objective function.
 But in some cases, it is even hard to recognize whether two criteria are conflicting or not, since their behaviours differentiate across the feasible parameter space.
-Further problems arise when the criteria are non-commeasurable, which requires proper scaling to avoid over-emphasizing on specific components of the objective function, in contrast to other ones (Madsen, 2000).
+Further problems arise when the criteria are non-commeasurable, which requires proper scaling to avoid over-emphasis of specific components of the objective function, in contrast to others (Madsen, 2000).
 Obviously, an incautious formulation of the problem may result in asymmetrically good fitting for some criteria in contrast to the rest of them (solutions lying in the extremes of the Pareto front), unless limits of acceptability are imposed, as shown in Fig. 2.
-It is interesting to notice that in some cases, it is desirable to emphasize on specific criteria, in order to obtain more accurate predictions at local rather than global scales.
-For instance, Pappenberger et al. (2007) used a vulnerability weighted approach, to ensure a better calibration of a flood inundation model to locations that are of particular interest to flood planners and risk assessors.
+It is interesting to notice that, in some cases, it is desirable to focus on specific criteria in order to obtain more accurate predictions at local rather than global scales.
+For instance, Pappenberger et al. (2007) used a vulnerabilityweighted approach to ensure better calibration of a flood inundation model to locations that are of particular interest to flood planners and risk assessors.

 Scaling problems occur when dealing with variables measured in different units (e.g. runoff and groundwater level), when combining dimensional measures with non-dimensional ones, and when combining statistical and empirical or fuzzy measures.
 The different criteria require assigning proper transformations, most typically weighting coefficients.
-The latter may be either empirically determined (Cheng et al., 2005a; Rouhani et al., 2007; Parajka et al., 2007), or specified analytically in the beginning of the evolution procedure, according to the properties of the initial population (Madsen, 2000; 2003; Moussa & Chahinian 2009), or manually re-evaluated during optimization, taking into account the progress achieved so far and the conflicts to compromise (Rozos et al., 2004; Kim et al., 2007; Efstratiadis et al., 2008).
-Fuzzy multiobjective functions are also used that ensure flexibility and allow for combining criteria that are not directly analogous (Yu & Tang, 2000; Seibert & McDonnell, 2002; Cheng et al., 2002; Cheng et al., 2006).
-All of the above approaches are in accordance with the hybrid calibration paradigm, for selecting a single "balanced" solution.
+The latter may be either empirically determined (Cheng et al., 2005; Rouhani et al., 2007; Parajka et al., 2007), or specified analytically at the beginning of the evolution procedure, according to the properties of the initial population (Madsen, 2000, 2003; Moussa & Chahinian, 2009), or manually re-evaluated during optimization, taking into account the progress achieved so far and the conflicts to compromise (Rozos et al., 2004; Kim et al., 2007; Efstratiadis et al., 2008).
+Fuzzy multi-objective functions are also used that ensure flexibility and allow for combining criteria that are not directly analogous (Yu & Tang, 2000; Seibert & McDonnell, 2002; Cheng et al., 2002, 2006).
+All of the above approaches are in accordance with the hybrid calibration paradigm for selecting а single "balanced" solution.